50% Of African Americans Die Without A Will—It’s Time To Change That

 “Having done this for 25 years and watched all the money that was lost in families because they didn’t have any planning,” she says, “I am convinced that if the African-American community got on the good foot and every Black person who is alive over 60 did their estate planning, we’d be the richest minority group in the United States in one generation.
 We used to be the assets.
 Now we have assets.”

 Douglass had so many helpful insights, I’ve split this article into two.
-Read on to get a basic understanding of estate planning and what you need to take care of now, and read part two for information on how to protect your children with your will and trust-based planning.
+Read on to get a basic understanding of estate planning and what you need to take care of now.
+Then read part two of our interview for information on how to protect your children with your will and trust-based planning.

 What is estate planning?

 It’s the process of making sure you have the legal documents in place for if you become disabled as well as what will happen to your assets when you die.

 When I think about estate planning, I only think about when you die.
 I don’t know if people think about the possibility of becoming disabled.

 It’s equally as important.
 Most people are going to be disabled for some period of time before they die now that people are living so long.
 If the person becomes disabled and can’t make their own medical or financial decisions, the only way that somebody can legally make [decisions] for them is to go to court and do a guardianship or conservatorship proceeding.
 It’s expensive and time-consuming, and it’s just really unnecessary.

 A person [should] complete, for medical directives, a health-care proxy that appoints somebody to make your medical decisions if you can’t make them; a living will that address whether you want to be removed from artificial life support if that life support is only going to prolong your natural death; and a general power of attorney that allows somebody to make your financial decisions if you can’t make them.
 All of those documents can be found online for free.